Why ‘cheap’ cars aren’t cheap anymore — here’s the harsh reality behind the prices

 At its core, the auto industry follows the same rules as any other market.
 Prices are dictated by what consumers are willing to pay.
 If the majority of buyers are comfortable spending $35,000 or more for a new vehicle, automakers have little incentive to create a brand-new model that sells for half that price.
 Why undercut themselves when demand is already strong at higher price points?

 Think of it like selling apples at a grocery store.
-If customers happily pay $1 each, and the store raises the price to $2 with no drop in sales, the store has no reason to lower the price.
-Only when demand falls or a competitor enters the market offering apples for $1.50.
-Does pricing pressure force the seller to adjust?
-Cars operate under the same principle.
-This is one reason countries use tariffs on certain products.
-They try to save the market from cheaper products entering the market.
+If customers happily pay $1 each and the store raises the price to $2 with no drop in sales, the store has no reason to lower it.
+Only when demand falls, or a competitor enters the market offering apples for $1.50.

 The demand for larger, well-equipped SUVs and trucks in the U.S. has been so strong that manufacturers can charge premium prices while selling fewer units than they could with economy cars.
 For automakers, this is ideal: they make more profit per vehicle, even if total sales volume isn’t as high.
-Smaller, cheaper cars often struggle to turn a profit because fixed costs (engineering, safety compliance, distribution) are similar regardless of size.
+Smaller, cheaper cars often struggle to turn a profit because fixed costs such as engineering, safety compliance, and distribution are similar regardless of size.
 So when buyers overwhelmingly want SUVs, crossovers, or premium sedans, that’s where manufacturers focus their resources.

 Another factor is consumer psychology.
 Many buyers aspire to own vehicles that feel like an upgrade, not a compromise.
-Even people stretching their budgets often choose models with more features, larger bodies, or a luxury badge.
+People are willing to stretch their budgets to choose models with more features, larger bodies, or a luxury badge.
 As long as customers continue to prioritize these “wants” over basic affordability, automakers will keep pushing prices upward.

 Ultimately, supply and demand explain why the dream of a cheap, simple car doesn’t fit the current U.S. market.
 Automakers aren’t charities.
 They are profit-oriented entities backed by banks, investors, and close connections to governments.
 If consumers reward high prices by continuing to buy, then manufacturers will keep producing higher-margin vehicles.
 It will take a major shift in demand, disruptive new competition, or economic pressures before affordable new cars become a serious business case again.